RoryHarfordDIT/TennisGame/README.md

 To run the file use the command "node StoryFul-Tennis-Game/src/main.js"

-To run the test suite use the command "npm run test"
+To run the test suite use the command "npm install jest" and then "npm run test"